 People commonly use garcinia for obesity, athletic performance, joint pain, and many other conditions, but there is no good scientific evidence to support these uses.

 Don't confuse garcinia with gamboge, Malabar nut, mangosteen, or tamarind.
 These are not the same.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking garcinia if you are pregnant or breast feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if garcinia or a chemical found in garcinia, called hydroxycitric acid (HCA), are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Bipolar disorder: Garcinia can worsen mania in bipolar disorder.
 Don't use if you have bipolar disorder.

 Liver disease: Garcinia might harm the liver.
 This could worsen liver damage in people with liver disease.
 Don't use if you have liver disease.

 Surgery: The HCA in garcinia might affect blood sugar levels and slow blood clotting.
 This might make it more difficult to control blood sugar and bleeding during and after surgery.
 Stop taking HCA at least 2 weeks before a scheduled surgery.